user95401/MainLevelsEditor/README.md

 pages count stuff
 - patch? \- i cant make patch for game on android
 - programtically removal? \- BoomScrollLayer is unexplored and i tried myself but its too hard for me :>

+and more stuff like functions hooks errors shit